 The goal of content strategy is to create meaningful, cohesive, engaging, and sustainable content.
 Throughout her book, Content Strategy for the Web, Kristina Halvorson discusses in detail the benefits of and how to create your content strategy.
 It reiterates that your strategy helps you to identify what already exists, what should be created and, more importantly, why it should be created.

-Melissa Rach has created what she calls the Content Strategy Quad to help describe the content-oriented and people-oriented components you need to know.
+Brain Traffic has created the Content Strategy Quad © to help describe the content-oriented and people-oriented components you need to know.
 We have adapted it a bit to discuss the components that come together to help you create a successful strategy and governance.

 |Content-oriented Components||People-oriented Components|